ignite/cli/docs/guide/token_factory.md

 }
 ```

-To bring these tokens into existence, you require functions to:
+To bring new tokens into existence, you must create functions to:

 * Issue new token
 * Change the ownership of token